StefanLeng/gurps-gridless/README.md

 The api has the following functions:

-async function setTokenDimensions(tokenDokument, length, width)
+async function setTokenDimensions(tokenDocument, length, width)

-async function setTokenOffsetX(tokenDokument, offset)
+async function setTokenOffsetX(tokenDocument, offset)

-async function setTokenOffsetY(tokenDokument, offset)
+async function setTokenOffsetY(tokenDocument, offset)

-async function setTokenScale(tokenDokument, scale)
+async function setTokenScale(tokenDocument, scale)

-async function setTokenImageOffsetX(tokenDokument, offset)
+async function setTokenImageOffsetX(tokenDocument, offset)

-async function setTokenImageOffsetY(tokenDokument, offset)
+async function setTokenImageOffsetY(tokenDocument, offset)

-If you are doing a module and need to accses the api during startup, you can do so savely in the hook 'gurpsGridlessReady'.
-For convinience, the api is given as the hook argument:
+If you are doing a module and need to access the api during startup, you can do so safely in the hook 'gurpsGridlessReady'.
+For convenience, the api is given as the hook argument:

 ```
 // if I need to do something as soon as the gurps-gridless is ready